shubham7saxena/RiteekS.github.io/_posts/2018-03-03-Complete-Journey-with-GoRoutines.md

 GoRoutines are mainly related to the concurrency model in Golang.
 Whenever we want things to be done concurrently we use goroutines.
 Wait.
 What is concurrency?
 In very simple words, concurrency means dealing with a lot of things at once(does not need to be at the same time).
-For example, I am typing and I am thirsty then I will stop typing then drink water and then start typing again.
+For an example, consider, If I was both typing and thirsting, then I will stop typing then drink water and then start typing again.
 Here I am dealing with two jobs(typing and drinking water) by some time slice which is said to be concurrent jobs.

 ## Overview